Jennifer Grantham

 The idea is to design plans and policies that support the basic needs of people.
 Transportation systems, economic stability, and access to parks and trails are all links between health and urban development that improve quality of life.
 The availability and affordability of housing, fresh food, education and healthcare are investments in human capital.
 Soft ecosystems, rewilding, relationship building and trauma-informed placemaking likewise affect the mental health of a community.
 Zoning creates the framework for how a city makes you feel, what you can do and who can belong.
 City planning is at its best when it uses placemaking to create access to the healthy living patterns that enrich our common humanity.

 Vibrant cities have generational variety and keeping that perspective in mind at the design table improves planning outcomes.
 Society needs youth-welcoming businesses and public spaces that will improve aesthetics, activities and safety.
 Aging in place locations can be designed within neighborhood communities rather than in isolated ones, and family planning should be reflected in urban planning with housing options and safe paths to schools and recreation centers.
-We all need someplace to go, something to do and somewhere to belong; whether we are eight or eighty.
+Pedestrian centered microtown design approaches that resemble a village gives residents the autonomous opportunity to participate in society and create their own communities, while encouraging physical activity to get there and improving social fitness outcomes.
+We all have an intrinsic human need to belong; we all need somewhere to go, something to do and someone to see; whether we are eight or eighty.
 The city is for everyone and the design of its built environments should communicate that.

 We will have better streets when the activities of daily living and caring are designed to be accessible from our door step.
 It’s about fresh air, clean water and shaded paths.
 It's about placemaking for people with respect to the methods and speeds with which they travel.
 It's about public health and safety.
 It’s about equitable economic mobility.
 It’s about generational variety.
 It’s about connecting.
 Compelling cities are designed from the sidewalk up and communities thrive feet first.